jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/RNN_lab_guided.md

 - - - -

-### Task 3: Sequence Classification (Twitter sentiment analysis)
+## Task 3: Sequence Classification (Twitter sentiment analysis)

 The goal of this example is to classifiy the sentiment of a tweet according to if it is positive, negative or neutral.

 The data and the code are in the `\Sentiment` directory.

-There are two datasets `Airlines.csv` and 'Presidential.csv'.
+There are two datasets `Airlines.csv` and `Presidential.csv`.
 The first one contains tweets about US airlines and the second are tweets about the 2016 US Republican party presidential debate.
 Both have three classes (positive, negative and neutral)